How to Fix Mold in Terrariums (7 Easy Tips & Tricks)

 Where Does Terrarium Mold Come From?

-Sadly, mold is one of those things that’s very hard to eliminate completely, because it reproduces via microscopic spores.
-These things can lay dormant for long periods of time, and spread through the air to form new colonies all over.
+Sadly, mold is one of those things that’s hard to eliminate completely because it reproduces via microscopic spores.

-• Soil – Probably your most likely culprit.
-Some soils come sterile packed so they’re sure to be clear, but random assortments of soil mixes – and most definitely native soil taken from the wild – are likely to contain spores.
+• Soil – Some soils come sterile packed (so they’re sure to be safe), but many soil mixes are likely to contain spores.
+Native soil taken from the wild will be riddled, so I’d stay clear.

 • Plants & mosses – Spores can hitch a ride on top of plants and amongst mosses.
-There are some interventions to deal with mold colonies on plants, but there’s not really an effective way to cleanse plants and mosses of mold spores.
+Sure, there are some interventions to deal with mold colonies on plants, but there’s not really an effective way to cleanse plants and mosses of spores.

-• The air – If you have mold in your home (or wherever you build your terrariums) there’s a chance that there are enough spores in the air to germinate.
+• The air – If you have mold in your home (or wherever you build your terrariums), there’s a chance that there are enough spores in the air to germinate.
+We live in an old Edwardian flat; it’s beautiful but definitely not mold-free…

 Most molds need a water content of over 70% to start germinating.
 So generally, it’s the surfaces where water beads or gets absorbed that are most at risk.

-#1 Add some springtails – These beneficial terrarium insects love to eat mold (and not your plants) so introducing a colony will do wonders in keeping your terrarium healthy and happy.
+#1 Add some springtails – These beneficial terrarium insects are voracious mold eaters (and don’t eat your plants).
+So, introducing a colony at the first sign of fuzz will do wonders to keep your terrarium healthy and happy.

-#2 Spray with chamomile tea – Chamomile tea is actually a mild organic fungicide thanks to its rich sulfur compounds.
-Personally, I didn’t find this was potent enough to halt the spread of mold on my driftwood branches, but I’m convinced it helps prevent outbreaks amongst the plants when regularly applied.
+#2 Spray with chamomile tea – Chamomile tea is a mild organic fungicide thanks to its rich sulfur compounds.
+Personally, I didn’t find this was potent enough to actively combat the existing mold on my driftwood branches, but it did stop it from getting worse.

-#3 Air it out – Mold thrives on moisture, opening up a closed terrarium, and increasing airflow will reduce both the humidity and the total level of water in the container.
+#3 Air it out – Mold thrives on moisture, so opening up any closed terrarium systems and increasing airflow will reduce both the humidity and total water level in the container.

 #4 Remove and quarantine – If the mold outbreak is localized to certain plants or hardscape elements, you can remove the affected objects and quarantine them elsewhere.

-#6 Swap out the substrate – If you think the substrate is likely to be the cause, re-potting the whole terrarium in a sterile medium can significantly reduce the levels of mold.
+#6 Swap out the substrate – If all else fails, and you think the substrate is likely to be the cause, re-potting the whole terrarium in a sterile medium is a good Hail Mary option.
+Though, for obvious reasons, it kind of means starting from scratch…

-Honestly, I always recommend you add a springtail culture to a terrarium.
 It’s a cheap and effective way to never have to deal with mold.
-It’s a no-brainer really.
+It’s a no-brainer.

 Do you have an effective means of stopping mold in terrariums?
 I’d love to hear it.